How to Book Sun Moon Lake to Alishan Bus Tickets Online

 When the bus arrives, the driver will first ask anyone who has a pre-booked seat (that’s you!) to come forward.
 In some cases, there may even be staff on hand to check who has booked seats before the bus even arrives.

-And that’s it!
-Enjoy your trip to Sun Moon Lake and Alishan!
+Enjoy the ride, and have a great visit to Sun Moon Lake and Alishan!

 Also read about how to take the bus from Sun Moon Lake to Sun Link Sea and Shuiyuan Suspension Bridge, two stunning, off-the-beaten-track destinations.

-52 thoughts on “How to Book the Sun Moon Lake to Alishan Bus (seat guaranteed!)”
+63 thoughts on “How to Book Sun Moon Lake to Alishan Bus Tickets Online”

 1. Thank you for writing this article, very helpful!
 I got confirmation from the bus company the next day after sending the form.